ashukesharwani/Data-Analysis-For-Hotel_Booking-Using_Python/README.md

   <img src="https://github.com/ashukesharwani/Data-Analysis-For-Hotel_Booking-Using_Python/assets/83163103/86556531-25a1-45a7-aa0e-1bf0e5bc7839">

+### Hotel Reservation Platform :

+1. Online TA        0.474377%
+2. Offline TA/TO    0.203193%
+3. Groups           0.166581%
+4. Direct           0.104696%
+5. Corporate        0.042987%
+6. Complementary    0.006173%
+7. Aviation         0.001993%

   Let’s check the area from where guests are visiting the hotel and making reservations.
 Is it coming from Direct groups, Online or Offline Travel agents?
 Around 46% of the clients come from online travel agencies, whereas 27% come from groups.
 Only 4 percent of clients book hotels directly by visiting them and making reservations.

   <img src="https://github.com/ashukesharwani/Data-Analysis-For-Hotel_Booking-Using_Python/assets/83163103/187e1a0b-fe2a-44a1-b175-8c62eb69e237">
   <img src="https://github.com/ashukesharwani/Data-Analysis-For-Hotel_Booking-Using_Python/assets/83163103/e6fd84b1-eef0-460b-ad40-825d40798df3">

-  As seen in the graph, reservations are cancelled when the average daily rate is higher than when they are not cancelled.
+  As seen in the graph, reservations are canceled when the average daily rate is higher than when they are not canceled.
 It clearly proves all the above analysis: that a higher price leads to higher cancellations.

   ### Suggestions: